 The results are new hotel brands that were inspired by the best features of the hostels.

-I believe that this helped to change some perception of the hostels as a crappy places.
+I believe that this helped to change some perception of the hostels as a crappy place.
 And also created a competition for the existing hostels in the industry.
-But still you need to have in mind that those inspired-by-hostels places despite sharing many similarities, well…can’t ‘duplicate uniqueness’ of hostels.
+But still, you need to have in mind that those inspired-by-hostels places despite sharing many similarities, well…can’t ‘duplicate uniqueness’ of hostels.

 "Hostels will have to turn back into their roots and emphasize social element to compete with big players.
 You can't duplicate uniqueness." pic.twitter.com/NocqsF7bVy

 Hotel chains inspired by hostels

 Hilton announced in 2016 a new affordable hotel brand that targets young travellers with low prices and stylish design.
 The first Tru was opened in Oklahoma City in May 2016, and by the end of 2019, it is planned to open more than 150 in other locations.

 Say hello to a brand-new hotel experience from Hilton that’s vibrant, affordable and young-at-heart.
 It’s energetic, yet relaxing and comfortable.
 It’s familiar, and it’s also unexpected.
 It’s completely unprecedented, it’s uniquely Tru.